fpm-within-docker/fpm-within-docker/README.md

 # fpm-within-docker

-**VERY IMPORTANT NOTICE:** because of time constraints, I'll keep this updated for Centos, Debian and Ubuntu LTS.
+**VERY IMPORTANT NOTICE:** because of time constraints, I'll keep this updated for Debian and Ubuntu LTS.
 Fedora and Ubuntu intermediate releases will be dropped.
 If I'm lagging behind, please open a ticket.

 Pre-baked images for RPM and DEB package building. [fpm](https://github.com/jordansissel/fpm) is included!

-All images are  updated to the latest FPM version, currently: **1.13.1**.
+All images are  updated to the latest FPM version, currently: **1.15.1**.

 ## Donate!